 Below are a few things to consider when making your birth plan.
 It includes all the research I considered when writing mine.

 - Antenatal Classes – Parent Education classes.
 Birthing Classes.
 Breastfeeding classes.
 Research which you would like to attend and book it in as early as possible.
 They are all different.
 Depending on where you do your Parent Education classes, will influence the advice you are given for writing your birth plan.

 - A Birthing Companion – Who would you like to have with you during the birth?
 What roles would you like them to play?
 Is your partner primarily there to care for you?
 Is your birthing companion familiar with your bleeding disorder?
 Do they know your medical history?
 Will they be an effective advocate for you if you are unable to speak for yourself?
 Who is looking after your partner?
 Who do you NOT want to be with you during the labour?

-- When to arrive at hospital?
+- When to arrive at the hospital?
 Many healthy pregnant women stay home as long as possible in the early stages of labour, before arriving at the hospital.
 This is not always the case with ITP.
-Be sure to ask staff when you should present to hospital.
+Be sure to ask the staff when you should present to the hospital.
 You might need a platelet count straight away.

 - Inductions – Because of my personal bleeding risk, as well as the combination of medication I was taking, I was counselled towards having a planned induction at 38 weeks.
 Having an induction will allow the medical staff to create a more controlled environment for me to labour within, ultimately giving me the best chance of a natural labour overall.

 - Pain Relief – Pain relief was hard to make a plan for – especially with my first birth as I had no idea what was coming.
 I had no idea if I would be able to handle it?
 I didn’t know what my mental state would be on the day of the birth, so I researched everything and decided to include on my birth plan, ‘Do not offer pain relief until requested’.